 Organic cloth pads are made of fabric that was grown without pesticides or herbicides.
 Less of these chemicals means less pollution and less damage to the environment.
 Also, it means less exposure to toxins for the people who work on the farm where the cotton grows.
 While it’s true that you can buy organic cotton disposable products, they still create the same amount of landfill waste as non-organic cotton.

-1.5. – What does it mean when they say a pad is made from bamboo?
+What does it mean when they say a reusable pad is made from bamboo?

 Many people think of wood when they think of bamboo and wonder how it can make for a comfortable menstrual pad.
 Fortunately, bamboo is able to be made into a very soft, silky cloth fabric.
 A great thing about bamboo is that it’s very fast growing, and thus, highly renewable.
 And it isn’t a target of pests, so it doesn’t have to be treated with chemicals like regular cotton crops.

-The good new is cloth pads tend to say fresher than disposable pads.
+The good new is cloth pads tend to stay fresher than disposable pads.
 That’s because their fabric breathes which allows moisture to evaporate.
 Less moisture means fewer bacteria to produce unwanted smells.
 If you do notice an odd smell, common bacterial imbalances could be to blame.
 That’s something to check out with a doctor.
 You can also use special techniques like adding OxiClean, vinegar, or essential oils when soaking pads to help eliminate lingering smells.

 Cloth pads absolutely can be used for light incontinence.
 People with this issue usually need to wear some kind of protection every day.
 When they wear disposable, plastic-based products, they run an increased risk of getting yeast and bacterial infections, in addition to ordinary irritation and chafing.
 Cloth pads can be heaven-sent for people who need to wear a pad every day due to their comfort and breathability.

 Cloth pads are an excellent choice for postpartum wear, especially the longer and thicker overnight pads.
-Many women soak their pads in soothing formulations to wear against their skin to promote comfort and healing after giving birth.
+Many women soak their pads in soothing ingredients before freezing them.
+They then wear them to promote comfort and healing after giving birth.
 Cloth postpartum pads seem to be a natural choice for women who choose cloth diapers for their babies.

 It all depends on the pads.
 Some pads are made leak-resistant by the thickness of their fabrics.
 Other cloth pads have a waterproof lining, so they require less cotton fabric than pads with no waterproof backing.
 The thickness of the pad also varies based on the flow level the pads are designed for, and whether they’re an all-in-one system or have adjustable inserts.